The purpose of this policy is to explain to you what personal information we collect and how we and our associated companies may use it.

 - other companies within the StoneX group who provide financial and other services;

 - service providers and specialist advisers who have been contracted to provide us with administrative, financial, insurance, research or other services;

 - courts, tribunals and regulatory authorities as agreed or authorised by law

 - anyone authorised by an individual, as specified by that individual or the contract

-Generally, we require that organisations outside GAIN Capital who handle or obtain personal information as service providers acknowledge the confidentiality of this information, undertake to respect any individual’s right to privacy and comply with this policy.
+Generally, we require that organisations outside the StoneX group who handle or obtain personal information as service providers acknowledge the confidentiality of this information, undertake to respect any individual’s right to privacy and comply with this policy.

 When we may share your information We, and our associated companies, may disclose your personal information to successors in title to our business and suppliers we engage to process data on our behalf.
 However, we do not sell, rent or exchange your personal information with any third party for commercial reasons beyond the essential requirement for credit agencies and fraud prevention agencies.

 Using your information to help prevent terrorism and crime Where we are required by law, your personal information may also be disclosed to an applicable governmental, regulatory or enforcement authority.
 These authorities may then use your personal information to investigate and act on any breach of law or regulatory rules in accordance with their procedures.